pingfu/pingfu.github.io/_posts/2011-02-24-cryptography-and-dotnet.markdown

 public class Rijndael
 {
-    public String Encrypt(byte[] plainText, string password, byte[] salt) {
+	// Warning: This code example is OLD and NOT SAFE TO USE.
+It does NOT encrypt-then-MAC, and suffers numerous other defects public String Encrypt(byte[] plainText, string password, byte[] salt) {
         var derivedBytes = new Rfc2898DeriveBytes(password, salt, 1000);